Consensys/quorum-key-manager/CONTRIBUTING.md

   - **For Linux - What kernel are you running?** You can get the exact version by running `uname -a` in your terminal.
 - **Are you running in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 - **Are you running in a docker container?** If so, what version of docker?
-- **Are you running in a a Cloud?** If so, which one, and what type/size of VM is it?
+- **Are you running in a Cloud?** If so, which one, and what type/size of VM is it?

 # Style Guides